berke/fsmap/README.md

 Adding variables to the command language is tempting, but it's also hard to avoid producing yet another crappy programming language.

+## Important third-party crates

+This tool uses the following important crates:

+- `regex` for regular expressions
+- `serde` and `rmp_serde` for MPK serialization and deserialization
+- `rustyline` for command-line parsing

-## Rant about Signals
+## Rant about signals

-To detect ^C I ended up writing the 67 line `sigint_detector.rs` module but only after spending a good afternoon trying to get `signal_hook` to work, only to realize in horror that it totaled more than 3000 lines...
+To detect ^C I ended up writing the 67 line `sigint_detector.rs` module but only after spending a good afternoon trying read through `signal_hook` to understand why ^C wasn't working.
+It wasn't `signal_hook`'s fault but I realized in horror that it totaled more than 3000 lines, just to catch a signal...  come on now, I'm not saying there can't be a use case for gold-plated, cross-platform, thread and data race safe signal handling but I just want to catch a ctrl-C and be able to figure out what's happening so that I can debug it without getting lost in a maze of two crates and thousands of lines.
+This is getting ridiculous.

-I don't miss dealing with `malloc()` and `strlen()` and consorts, but I do miss the nice Unix module of OCaml (which probably even works under Windows for most things.)
+I don't miss the old C days of dealing with `malloc()` and `strlen()` and consorts, but I do miss the nice Unix module of OCaml (which probably even works under Windows for most things.)

 ## Compatibility